hannesdatta/private-research-cloud/README.md

 -  I will obtain user- and machine-level billing overviews

 ## Roadmap

-- Currently working on the MVP: https://github.com/hannesdatta/private-research-cloud/milestone/1
-- Future issues/nice-to-have's considered here: https://github.com/hannesdatta/private-research-cloud/milestone/2
+See [here](https://github.com/hannesdatta/private-research-cloud/milestones) for an overview about the project's milestones and associated issues (to dos).
 Comments & feedback appreciated.

 ## Running the App